mammenj/GenericSpark/README.md

 - Analyzers
 - Digesters

+Recent changes
+- added MQTT injestor for testing MQTT (this would require MQTT server running locally or remote to test)

 To run the app
 - setup the twitter credentials in sparkjob.properties
 - then run 'sbt run'

-- added MQTT injestor for testing MQTT (this would require MQTT server running locally or remote to test)